-This tutorial covers methods to identify and track the key indicators of customer experience and clarifies the effect of application performance on your business.
-A clear understanding of what creates successful customer experience helps DevOps teams drive greater efficiencies in work efforts and deliver greater productivity.
+This tutorial covers methods to identify and track the key indicators of customer experience and clarifies the effects of application and infrastructure performance on your business.
+A clear understanding of what creates a successful customer experience can help modern software teams become more efficient and boost productivity.

-An efficient, well-functioning DevOps culture enables organizations to make rapid, frequent releases and product changes.
-A strong DevOps culture also democratizes data beyond the typical backend users, and makes it available to groups like customer service, support, sales, and marketing.
-However, this data information enablement is only useful if its purpose is to improve and optimize customer experience.
+An efficient, well-functioning IT culture helps organizations make rapid, frequent releases and product changes.
+A strong culture also democratizes data beyond the typical backend users, making it available to groups such as customer service, support, sales, and marketing.
+However, this information enablement is useful only if it serves to optimize customer experience.

-In order to relate performance data to user experience, you need to capture information that ties a particular user or customer to the front- and back-end transactions that are responsible for their interactions with your application.
+In order to relate performance data to user experience, you need to capture information that ties a particular user or customer to the frontend and backend transactions responsible for their interactions with your application.
 In New Relic, you collect this data with custom attributes.